parse-community/docs/_includes/parse-server/file-adapters.md

 `enableForAuthenticatedUser`: Whether file upload should be allowed for authenticated users `enableForPublic`: Whether file upload should be allowed for public users

-An example for allowing public file uploads to Parse Server `index.js` is below:
+To allow public file uploads to Parse Server:

 ```javascript
 const api = new ParseServer({